-Today, the House passed the American Recovery and Reinvestment Bill of 2009.
+In the next two weeks, the Congress will be considering the American Recovery and Reinvestment Bill of 2009.
 This package is the first crucial step in a concerted effort to create and save 3 to 4 million jobs, jumpstart our economy, and begin the process of transforming it for the 21st century with \$275 billion in economic recovery tax cuts and \$550 billion in thoughtful and carefully targeted priority investments with unprecedented accountability measures built in.